 Communication with customers (responding to customer requests) can make or break a business.

 The ability to communicate clearly and effectively leads to more satisfied customers, referrals, and better overall online image.
 On the other hand, failure to do so results in an undermined reputation, disappointed customers, and, of course, lower sales.

-In fact, there’s evidence that U.S. businesses lose about $41 billion as the result of poor customer service every year.
+In fact, there’s evidence that U.S. businesses lose about $41 billion as a result of poor customer service every year.

 That’s a lot.